wasp-lang/haskell-handbook/dependencies-version-bounds.md

 ### Testing in regards to version bounds

-As mentioned before, ideally you would test all the valid combinations of all the possible versions as defined by version bounds, but that is not possible in practice.
+As mentioned before, you want to ensure that your library works correctly with any valid combination of possible dependency versions as defined by version bounds.
+Ideally you would test all these combinations, but that is not possible in practice as it is too resource intensive.

 The simplest practical solution is to run tests once for the oldest versions that fit into version bounds, and to also run tests with the latest versions that fit into version bounds.
 You could do this once you define initial bounds.